B-AROL-O/ARNEIS/mocs/project/README.md

 > **Resources**
 >
-> For the realization of the LEGO&reg; project, various software applications and public resources are used :
+> Various software applications and public resources have been used for the realization of this LEGO&reg; project:
 >
 > Resource | Description | Used For
 > ----|----|-----